syncfusion-content/xamarin-docs/Xamarin/SfSchedule/Timeline-view.md

 ![Appointment height in xamarin forms Timeline view](timeline-view-images/xamarin-forms-timeline-view-appointment-height.png)

 >**NOTE**
-When a greater number of appointments are added in same time slot, appointment height will be calculated automatically without considering the `AppointmentHeight` property to display all the appointment in the view.
+When a greater number of appointments is added in the same time slot, appointment height will be calculated automatically without considering the `AppointmentHeight` property to display all the appointment in the view.

 ## View header tapped event

-You can handle single tap action of view header by using `ViewHeaderTapped` event of `SfSchedule`.
-This event will be triggered when the view header is tapped.
-This event contains `ViewHeaderTappedEventArgs` argument which holds `DateTime` details in it.
+You can handle single tap action of ViewHeader using the `ViewHeaderTapped` event of `SfSchedule`.
+This event occurs when the `ViewHeader` is tapped.
+This event contains `ViewHeaderTappedEventArgs` argument, which holds the details of `DateTime` in it.

 {% tabs %}
 {% highlight xaml %}